NeumoNeumo/Linux-0.11/README.md

 b.
 Wrong mode: lldb disassemble in protected mode by default which is different when decoding some commands compared to real mode.

+3. Why do we need TSS?

+In long mode, when switched to a higher privilege level in an interruption(e.g.
+CPL=3, DPL=0), the system will change its stack space to what DPL specifies.
+If the interruption occurs when CPL=0, everything is fine.
+But when it turns from 0->3, TSS is needed to tell CPU where to find the kernel stack with respect to the higher privileged level.
+Moreover, TSS in long mode no longer stores the value of registers, so we have to manage task switching in OS instead of by hardware task switching technique.

+4. Why do we move `system` first to 0x10000?

+0-0xFFFF are reserved for the early stage of boot, so we had better not use these memory until we do not need BIOS. // TODO64

+5. Why do we move `bootsect` and `setup` to 0x90000?

+Spare 0x10000-0x90000 for `system`.